simeon4110/microreddit/README.md

 - We will build it and then we will figure out the finer rules of the platform.
 Josh has some ideas on how this is going to work, but we must build something before we can devolve into arguing about how 'x' type of conflict will be resolved or how 'x' type of sub will be moderated.

+### Note:

+Right now the UI is bootstrap based, this is because I (Josh) am not a web designer and I am only comfortable with bootstrap (I always use it for WebMVC protos).
+I _strongly_ encourage someone to completely replace the front end design.
+If you want this project, take it, I can't write CSS.
+It will probably be easiest if you just use the same CSS tags as bootstrap does so you don't also have to rewrite all the Thymeleaf templates, but it's really your call.